 African aquaculture is growing rapidly.
 Tilapia and catfish are the two most important farmed fish species in Africa.
 Additionally, rainbow trout farming is an important part of the Kenyan aquaculture industry.
 Compared to salmon and shrimp, little attention and research investments have been made to better understand disease epidemiology and control mechanisms in these cultured fish groups.
-With increased intensification and resultant proliferation of fish diseases, many African countries are now realizing the importance of biosecurity governance and building better aquatic animal health research capacity and management to support sustainable development of aquaculture in the continent.
+With increased intensification and the resultant proliferation of fish diseases, many African countries are now realizing the importance of biosecurity governance and building better aquatic animal health research capacity and management to support the sustainable development of aquaculture in the continent.

 Higher level outcomes include:

 - Research capacity on aquatic animal health management in Sub-Saharan Africa countries improved

 - Institutional capacity and learners’ knowledge and practical skills on aquatic animal health to improve the aquaculture related education services and extension capacity in Sub-Saharan Africa countries enhanced